 In the 18th Congress, Lacson chairs the Senate Committees on National Defense and Security and Accounts.
 He is a member of several Senate committees, a list of which can be accessed here.

 The first batch of bills Lacson filed in the current Congress include the proposed Anti-Terrorism Act of 2019, the Budget Reform for Village Empowerment Act of 2019, and a bill ensuring people’s participation in the budget process.

 He also re-filed a bill excluding government officials from the Bank Secrecy Act, the Prepaid SIM Cards Regulations Act of 2019, a bill reinstituting the death penalty for heinous crimes, a bill imposing heavier penalties on lying witnesses, and the proposed Anti-Political Dynasty Act of 2019.

 Lacson also filed a “Designated Survivor” bill to guarantee the continuity and stability of operations in government in case of a terrorist attack, major disaster or other “exceptional circumstances” where the President and those specified by the Constitution to succeed him or her are killed or permanently disabled.

 A full list of Lacson’s legislative output in the 18th Congress may be found here.

 Before the Senate, Lacson served in the PNP, heading it from 1999 to 2001.
-He went after criminals – including rogue cops.
+He went after criminals, including rogue cops.
 He maintained his “no-take” policy, and had 85 percent of resources go to frontline units, and imposed a 34-inch waistline limit for police officers.